 Often, I hear the question “Should I launch on Kickstarter or Indiegogo?”
-My usual answer is “both”.
-Each platform has unique features that make them great.
-But this article won’t be about the pros and cons of each platform.
+My usual answer is “both.”
+Each platform has unique features that make them great, but this article won’t be about the pros and cons of each.
 Instead, we’ll dive into one of my favorite features of Indiegogo: Secret Perks.

 What is a Secret Perk?

-A Secret Perk is a Perk on Indiegogo that is only visible if someone clicks on a unique link.
+A Secret Perk is a perk on Indiegogo that is only visible to someone who clicks onto the campaign page through a unique link.
 That means secret perks do not appear on your public Indiegogo page.
-Learn how to create a secret perk here.

-Here’s what it looks like when you click on a Secret Perk link:
+Here’s what it looks like when you view through a Secret Perk link:

-You can see that the Secret Perk was added to the top of the Perks section and also gets a “SECRET PERK” banner at the top.
+You can see that a Secret Perk was added to the top of the Perks section (highlighted in red above) and also gets a “SECRET PERK” banner at the top.
 Now you know what a Secret Perk is.
 Let’s talk about how to use them effectively.

 If you are like me when I first learned about Secret Perks, your mind is racing with ideas of how to use them.
 As you’ve probably guessed, there are some ways which are better than others.
-Below, I’ll dive into 3 of our top Secret Perk strategies we use for our Indiegogo Campaigns.
+Below, I’ll dive into 4 of our top Secret Perk strategies here at LaunchBoom that we use for our Indiegogo Campaigns.

-Another great feature of Indiegogo is that they allow you to place your Facebook Pixel on your campaign page.
+Another great feature of Indiegogo (unlike on Kickstarter) is that they allow you to place your Facebook Pixel on your campaign page.
 With your Facebook Pixel in place, you will constantly be building up an audience on Facebook to remarket to.

 In simple terms, remarketing is advertising to users who have already interacted with your brand in some way.
 In this strategy, we are specifically looking to remarket to users who have been to the Indiegogo Campaign page but did not purchase.